Fiber is absolutely important and must be included in our daily foods in the right proportion.

 9. Pumpkin Seeds And Other Nuts

-When you eat any nuts or seeds, your body gets a significant amount of natural fiber.
-Among all seeds, the Chia and Pumpkin seeds have the highest amount the fiber content.
+When you eat nuts or seeds, your body gets significant natural fiber.
+Among all seeds, the Chia and Pumpkin seeds have the highest fiber content.

 The pumpkin seeds contain 18.4 % fiber, pistachios: 10%, Coconut: 9%, sunflower seeds: 8.6% and walnuts: 7%.

-It is good to eat about 30 to 50 grams of nuts and seeds daily as they provide the body with a lot of vitamins, minerals, and fiber.
+Eating about 30 to 50 grams of nuts and seeds daily is good as they provide the body with many vitamins, minerals, and fiber.

 10. Split Peas (8.3%)